XBLDev/EddyApp/README.md

 # EddyApp
 Educational App made with ReactNative/ReactJS + Lottie/Bodymovin Plugin.
 Currently hosted on Amazon EC2, Ubuntu instance.

+Comment 25/10/2017, 3:33:

+The file can now be properly downloaded to the animation folder on server.
+Previously the problem was that, because nodemon refreshes the whole thing whenever a file is added/modified/deleted, and it happens right after the download is finished and the filestream is ready to write all that data to a file, therefore the file is never properly added, or rather it's always empty because the filestream never actaully gets a chance to write, and the frontend gets no message also because of this.
+The solution is that I use nodemon and webpack to compile whenever I make a code change, and use node command to run the app when I want to see the actual result, this way it won't refresh itself when a file is downloaded/added.

+Tried downloading and writing multiple files with https request and filestream with a simple for loop, doesn't work.
+The idea is that when the var i reaches the maximum number of URL - 1 it sends the JSON back and end everything, but it gives something like memory leak detected error, and the frontend never gets anything.
+Maybe I have to use a recursive function that takes the maximum number of animations as a parameter.

 Comment 23/10/2017, 8:26:

 The backend now can download an animation based on an animation URL and save it on a temp folder on server.